 Currently only 30% of roles in the fields of science, technology, engineering, and mathematics (STEM) are held by women.
 In Africa the numbers are even less encouraging.
-The Working to Advance African Women’s Education (WAAW) foundation is trying hard to change this.
+The Working to Advance STEM Education for African Women (WAAW) Foundation is trying hard to change this.
 They are running several programs to promote African women’s education.

 Claire Gordon-Webster is London-residing British-South African actress and freelance writer for the Huffington Post and Ideas Tap magazine.